Note to the teacher: Before preparing this lesson, What is Repentance? - Returning to God please read our approach to planning a

 3. In what ways are we committed to keep control (management) of our own lives?
 Why is it hard to give up?

-4. Today we identified four fruits of repentance.
-These fruits reveal the power of God to change our lives.
-As we manifest this fruit, how may it impact people who don't yet know the Lord?
+4. Today we identified four blessings of repentance.
+These blessings reveal the power of the grace of God to transform our lives.
+As we sink our roots into the grace and love of God, how do you think that will impact people who don't yet know the Lord?

 Author:Paul Schlieker www.bible-study-lesson-plans.com

 For any reuse or distribution of our free Bible study materials author credit and web address is required.